matt-erhart/lab/micro.md

-- change thresh
+- should update on zoom out
-- delete files
+- xy stay the same on wheel